Radiation reaction effects on particle dynamics in intense counterpropagating laser pulses: Results

 \subsection{Detrapping with radiation reaction}

 We now consider radiation reaction.
-As seen in the orange trajectories of Fig.~\ref{fig:beatwave}, its inclusion produces little effect during either the initial acceleration or the particle stopping stage.
+As seen in the orange trajectories of Fig.~\ref{fig:beatwave}(a), its inclusion produces little effect during either the initial acceleration or the particle stopping stage.
+This is not surprising, as the envelopes are far from their peaks during these stages and thus $r_c$ remains quite low.
 However, it changes the dynamics of the beat wave stage.
 As an electron propagates against the stronger pulse 2, photon emission reduces its energy and longitudinal momentum as represented in Fig. \ref{fig:schem}(d).
 If radiation reaction is strong enough, the electron is eventually freed from the beat wave.

+The mechanism by which radiation reaction alters the single particle dynamics can be qualitatively understood in the following way.
+In the classical regime, radiation reaction on an electron can be approximated using the Landau-Lifshitz force \cite{Landau1975TheFields,Gong2016,Gonoskov2022,Bulanov2011Lorentz-Abraham-DiracSolutions}, which in the ultra-relativistic limit reduces to